potassco/coom-suite/docs/reference/encodings/multishot/index.md

 This section gives an overview of the encodings for solving an instance with unbounded cardinalities using multi-shot solving.
 These encodings mostly just reorganize the main coom encodings into specific program parts for multi-shot solving.

+For example usage information see the [cargo-bike example][cargo-bike].

+[cargo-bike]: ../../examples/cargo-bike.md

 We start by explaining some general concepts using a simplified version of the [cargo bike][cargo-bike] example.

 ```cpp